-THIS CHOCOLATE CARAMEL PIE IS MADE WITH DARK CHOCOLATE GANACHE, SALTED CARAMEL AND AN OREO CRUST
+THIS CHOCOLATE CARAMEL PIE IS MADE WITH DARK CHOCOLATE GANACHE, SALTED CARAMEL AN OREO CRUST AND IS ABSOLUTELY TO DIE FOR!

 Sometimes it is just time to make something decadent, and this chocolate caramel pie was just the thing.
 Now mind you, I have shared many times that lemon desserts are my favorite, however, the boyfriend is a huge fan of chocolate.
 And I am a huge fan of the boyfriend, so here we are, making chocolate caramel pie.
 Mom also got the chance to try this on her visit, and I believe she ate the most of it.